Originally appeared here:

 To get around this, the authors condensed the weights from 16 bits to 4 bits.
 The basic idea is to reduce the number of bits required to store each number.
 For a conceptual example, the number 2.71828 could be condensed to 2.72.
 While this is a lossy operation, it still captures a good portion of the information while taking significantly less storage.

-Figure 1 from the paper The authors ran the quantized piece on an iPhone with the A16 chip and found it could generate up to 12 tokens per second.
+The authors ran the quantized piece on an iPhone with the A16 chip and found it could generate up to 12 tokens per second.
 For comparison, an M1 MacBook running LLaMa-2 Quantized 4 bit runs at roughly 107 tokens per second.
 The fastest token generation I’ve seen (Groq) generated tokens at a rate of 853.35 Tokens per second.
 Given this is just the beginning, it’s remarkable how fast we are able to see tokens generated on an iPhone with this model.
 It seems likely the speed of inference will only increase.

 One limitation with a small model is it has fewer places it can store information within its network.
 As a result, we see that Phi-3 does not perform as well as models like LLaMa-2 on tasks that require wide scopes of knowledge.